MisanthropicBit/bibpy/docs/tutorial.rst

 bibgrep
 ^^^^^^^

-:code:`bibgrep` is similar to the grep command but filters entries instead of lines.
+The bibgrep tool is similar to the grep command but filters entries instead of lines.

 .. code:: bash

     $ bibgrep --entry="article" --field="author~hughes" --ignore-case

-The command selects entries that are either :code:`@article` entries or have "hughes" (case-insensitive) somewhere in their :code:`author` field.
-The approximation operator '~' also works with regular expressions.
+The above invocation selects entries that are either :code:`@article` entries or have "hughes" (case-insensitive) somewhere in their :code:`author` field.
+The approximation operator :code:`~` also works with regular expressions.

 .. code:: bash

-    $ bibgrep --field="author~M.+tt" tests/data/small1.bib
+    $ bibgrep --field="author~M.+tt" some.bib

+Alternatively, one can use :code:`=` to require exact matches.
 We can also combine :code:`bibgrep` with the other tools.
+Here we also specify inclusive ranges for years and a lower bound for volume fields.

 .. code:: bash

-    $ bibgrep --entry="conference" | bibformat --indent=4 --export=json > conferences.json
+    $ bibgrep --entry="conference" | bibformat --indent=4 > conferences.json
     $ bibgrep --field="year=1900-2000" --field="volume>=10" | bibstats --top=5

-The first command selects all :code:`@conference` entries and exports them to json with an indentation of 4 spaces.
+The first command selects all :code:`@conference` entries and bibformat indents them by 4 spaces.
 The second command selects all entries that have a year field in the inclusive range [1900; 2000] **or** a volume field of 10 or more, then prints out the statistics for the top 5 occurring entries that satisfy those predicates.

 Selecting entries that satisfy all constraints can be done by piping multiple invocations of :code:`bibgrep`.